drhdev/mdosnapshots/README.md

 ## Usage

-mdosnapshots can be executed using the Python interpreter.
+DoSnapshots can be executed using the Python interpreter.
 It offers flexibility in specifying which YAML configuration files to use.

 ### Running with Default `config.yaml`